microsoft/mu_basecore/Docs/feature_memory_protection.md

 inconsequential because every memory region must be checked if at least one bit is set.
 There is no extra space complexity due to using the already present [NX](#Non-eXecute/eXecute-Disable-Bit-(NX/DX)) bit.

-**Available Bits:**

-- BIT0  - EfiReservedMemoryType
-- BIT1  - EfiLoaderCode
-- BIT2  - EfiLoaderData
-- BIT3  - EfiBootServicesCode
-- BIT4  - EfiBootServicesData
-- BIT5  - EfiRuntimeServicesCode
-- BIT6  - EfiRuntimeServicesData
-- BIT7  - EfiConventionalMemory
-- BIT8  - EfiUnusableMemory
-- BIT9  - EfiACPIReclaimMemory
-- BIT10 - EfiACPIMemoryNVS
-- BIT11 - EfiMemoryMappedIO
-- BIT12 - EfiMemoryMappedIOPortSpace
-- BIT13 - EfiPalCode
-- BIT14 - EfiPersistentMemory
-- BIT15 - OEM Reserved
-- BIT16 - OS Reserved

-## PcdHeapGuardPageType
+## HeapGuardPageType

-This PCD implements guard pages on the specified regions to detect heap overflow.
+This policy implements guard pages on the specified memory types to detect heap overflow.
 If a bit is set, a guard page will be added before and after the corresponding type of page allocated if there's enough free pages for all of them.
 On the implementation side, the tail and guard pages are simply set to NOT PRESENT so any attempt